arinkarus/arinkarus.github.io/index.md

 - Web app that helps a person to keep fit through it provides the user interface for adding records to eating and training diaries.
-- Web app which is written in PHP language code named "Masterskaya".
-This is a web site that can be used by crafstmen in order to demostrate their handmade items.
+- Web app which is written in PHP language named "Masterskaya".
+This is a web site that can
+be used by crafstmen in order to demostrate their handmade items.
 - Simple app for one of labs in university that can be used for creating a deposite and credit for some bank client.